davhak/game-bulls_and_cows/README.md

 ## Description
 The game was written in 1999 and is placed here for memory of the good old days.
-The game represents a Windows GUI application where a human and computer hide some digit number (3, 4 or 5 digits) and try to guess the opponent's number earlier than the opponent does.
+The game represents a Windows GUI application where a human and computer hide some N digit number (3, 4 or 5 digits) and try to guess the opponent's number earlier than the opponent does.
 The game also runs in Linux with Wine installed.

 ## How to start
 To start the game, simply unzip the Bulls3.zip file and run the extracted Bulls3.exe file.
 No installation is needed.